paulmasri/qt6_cmake_cookbook/README.md

 # qt6_cmake_subdirectories

-A test project combining CMake for Qt6 with subdirectories
+A test project combining CMake for Qt6 with subdirectories.

+**This is a work-in-progress.
+When this message disappears, it is safe for use.
+ETA Jan 2023.**

 ## Subdirectories